lb3361/gigatron-lcc/src/gigatron.md

 static int if_incr(Node a, int cost, int bonus)
 {
-  /* This assigns a lower cost to an increment/decrement operation
+  /* Reduces the cost of an increment/decrement operation
      when there is evidence that the previous value was preserved in a temporary.
 This is used to prefer dialect LDW(r);ADDW(i);STW(r) or ADDIV(i,r) over the potentially more efficient LDI(i);ADDW(r);STW(r)